 New plants should appear around the base of the leaf cuttings within four to eight weeks.

-After the new plants appear, wait until they appear sturdy before transplanting to individual containers.
+After the new plants appear, wait until they appear sturdy before transplanting them to individual containers.

 To propagate by division, prepare new pots with well-drained, aerated soil.